 I like to print out my outline and go over the class with my boyfriend during dinner.
 I never “perform” it word-for-word; I just give him a quick overview of each topic I’d be presenting.

 I’ve led lots of introvert-proofed training classes this summer.
 I almost never lose my voice anymore, and it greatly decreased my inevitable introvert hangover.

-I spent a lot of time evaluating exactly which parts of my training courses made me so uncomfortable, and I did everything in my power to re-think them into clear, concrete solutions.
+Even though there are lots of ideal jobs for introverts out there, mind might not sound like one of them.
+But I spent a lot of time evaluating exactly which parts of my training courses made me so uncomfortable, and I did everything in my power to re-think them into clear, concrete solutions.
 In the end, my hard work paid off!

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.